Athletes and Blood Clots

 Athlete-Specific Risk Factors for Clots

 Being apparently healthy and being an athlete does not prevent a person from developing blood clots.
-Several circumstances put the athlete, as well as the non-athlete, at increased risk for DVT and PE (table 2).
-Athletes, coaches and trainers should be particularly aware of these risk factors.
+Several circumstances put the athlete, as well as the non-athlete, at increased risk for DVT and PE.
+Athletes, coaches, and trainers should be particularly aware of these risk factors.

 - Cervical rib causing thoracic outlet obstruction

-Recently, two studies have evaluated the risk for blood clots associated with Marathon or endurance athletes.
+Two studies have evaluated the risk for blood clots associated with marathon or endurance athletes.
 These studies, conducted by Claire Hull, PhD, and her colleagues in the United Kingdom, appear below.

 Go on Offense: Know the Risk Factors for DVT and PE in Athletes

 The most common clots occurring in athletes are DVTs of the leg and PE.
-In addition to the potential risk factors for athletes and non-athletes outlined above, there exist a few unique risk factors that predispose younger people and athletes to DVT and PE include Thoracic Outlet Syndrome or Effort Thrombosis, May-Thurner Syndrome, and Congenital Absence or Malformation of the Vena Cava:
+In addition to the potential risk factors for athletes and non-athletes outlined above, there exist a few unique risk factors that predispose younger people and athletes to DVT and PE:

 - Thoracic Outlet Obstruction or Effort Thrombosis.
 In some individuals an extra (cervical) rib or excess muscle or tendon tissue compresses the big vein in the upper chest (subclavian vein) that drains the blood from your arm.
 This compression typically gets worse when you lift your arm up.
 This obstruction, often combined with repeated trauma to your vein (from throwing activities, weight-lifting, or gymnastics maneuvers), may cause a DVT to form in this area, extending into your arm veins.
 This is called “effort thrombosis” or “thoracic outlet obstruction/syndrome.”
 If the DVT resolves, for example, after clot buster treatment, you may need a resection of the extra rib or the excess tissue to increase space in the thoracic outlet.